openspending/gobble/README.md

 # Gobble

-[Open-Spending](next.openspending.org) is a web platform for  provides a web-inteface to package and upload data.
-You can do the same thing programatically `gobble` is a both client and a command line interface  written in Python.
-It's compatible with versions2.7, 3.3, 3.4 and 3.5.
+[Open-Spending](next.openspending.org) is an international platform to package, share and visualize budget data.
+Gobble does exactly the same thing as the [packager module](next.openspending.org/packager), but programatically.
+It can be used both as python client or a command line interface.
+It's compatible with versions 2.7, 3.3, 3.4 and 3.5.
 You can install it via `pip`.

 ```
 pip install gobble